epfl-dias/pelago/README.md

 To build the project, call `make`.
 Everything will be downloaded, configured, built and installed automatically.

-In order to speed up the development cycles each steps is marked as done by creating an hidden empty file in the root directory.
-To retrigger a step, and all the following steps a simple:
+In order to speed up the development cycles each steps is marked as done by creating a hidden empty file in the root directory.
+To retrigger a step, and all the following ones use a simple:

 ```sh
     $ touch .<project>.<step>_done